Revolution 2021 will take place in London between 29-31 October, at Friends House, NW1 2BJ

 The festival will close on Sunday with a rally on the need for revolution.
 After this closing session, there will be a special talk discussing how you can get involved with Socialist Appeal and join the fight for revolution.

-A full timetable will be published nearer the time.
-And details of all the incredible talks and topics at this year's festival will be provided in the weeks ahead.
+A full timetable is available here, including links to details of all the incredible talks and topics at this year's festival.

 Each session will begin with an introduction from the speaker, followed by a discussion from the floor.
 All ticket holders are welcome to join the discussion - don't be afriad, there is no such thing as a stupid question!